kyleclark1824/star-wars/README.md

-# React webpack starter template
+# React Star Wars API UI

-The aim of this repository is to provide a template for developing [React](https://facebook.github.io/react/) based applications using ES6 syntax and [webpack](https://webpack.github.io/) as a module bundler.
+This repository provides a front end for interacting with the Star Wars API (https://swapi.co/).

 ## Features